-In the event the cost of drilling and completing Well No. 3 exceeds 110% of the AFE costs attributable thereto, ENA and Hanson will respectively pay 80% and 20% of the costs exceeding such amount.
-At such time as the cost of drilling and completing Well No. 3 exceeds 130% of the AFE costs attributable thereto, either Party shall have the continuing right to discontinue its capital contributions to said operation.
-If only one Party elects to continue the operation by expending 100% of the costs necessary to complete the operation, then in such event, the interest of the Parties in Well No. 3 and the net revenues attributable thereto shall be adjusted both before and after Payout 1 based on the total amount of capital contributed by each Party to the drilling and completion of Well No. 3..
+In the event the cost of drilling and completing Well No. 3 exceeds 110% of the AFE amount, ENA and Hanson will respectively pay 80% and 20% of the costs exceeding 110% of the AFE amount.
+At such time as the cost of drilling and completing Well No. 3 exceeds 130% of the AFE amount, either Party shall have the right to discontinue funding the operation.
+If only one Party elects to continue the operation by expending 100% of the costs necessary to complete the operation, then in such event, the interest of the Parties in Well No. 3 and the net revenues attributable thereto shall be adjusted both before and after Payout 1 based on the total amount of capital contributed by each Party to the drilling and completion of Well No. 3.

 Well No. 1

-Adobe Claim: Under the Adobe Agreements, Hanson has the right to earn a 50% back-in working interest in Well No.1 at such time that certain of the classes of creditors are paid in full.
-Accordingly, Hanson will initially assign to ENA 80% of its rights to earn a back-in working interest in Well No.1, entitling ENA to rights to earn a 40% back-in working interest in Well No. 1.
-As a result, Hanson will initially retain rights to earn a 10% back-in working interest in Well No. 1.
-To the extent that such back-in generates net revenues, such cash flow will be included in the Payout 1 calculation as described above.
-In the event that Payout 1 has been already been reached or at the point in time that Payout 1 is reached, the ENA assignment will be adjusted to reflect a 30% back-in working interest in Well No. 1 and Hanson’s will be adjusted to reflect a 20% back-in working interest.
+Adobe Claim: Under the Adobe Agreements, Hanson has the right to earn a 50% back-in working interest with a __% net revenue interest in Well No.1 at such time that certain of the classes of creditors are paid in full.
+Hanson would assign to ENA 80% of its rights to earn the back-in working interest in Well No.1, entitling ENA to the right to earn a 40% back-in working interest in Well No. 1 and Hanson will retain rights to earn a 10% back-in working interest in Well No. 1.
+ENA’s interest would be reduced to a 30% working interest and Hanson’s interest would be increased to a 20% working interest upon the occurrence of Payout 1.
+If Payout 1 has occurred prior to the time Hanson’s back-in interest would vest under the Adobe Agreements, ENA would be assigned a 30% working interest in Well No. 1, and Hanson would retain a 20% working interest.

 Additional Wells: Hanson and ENA will enter into an Area of Mutual Interest (“AMI”) acceptable to ENA covering the East Sour Lake Field area.
-In the event that acquisition of any oil and gas property interest and/or the drilling of wells are proposed by either party in the AMI, Hanson and ENA shall have the right to participate therein up to a 40% and 60% interest, respectively.
-The funding of the drilling and completing of such operation shall be on a pro-rata basis based on the actual interests of the parties and the net revenues resulting therefrom shall be shared on the same proportionate basis.
-Should either party elect not to participate in the drilling of an additional well, it shall forfeit any and all rights in and to such well and the unit established for such well..
+In the event that acquisition of any oil and gas property interest and/or the drilling of wells are proposed by either Party in the AMI, Hanson and ENA shall have the right to participate therein up to a 40% and 60% interest, respectively.
+The funding of the drilling and completing of such operation shall be on a pro-rata basis based on the actual interests of the Parties and the net revenues resulting therefrom shall be shared on the same proportionate basis.
+Should either Party elect not to participate in the drilling of an additional well, it shall forfeit any and all rights in and to such well and the unit established for such well.
+The AMI would apply only to the parties to the agreement and would not be binding upon affiliates of the parties or be applicable to the provision of financing.

-Conditional Partipation:
+Conditional

-The Adobe Estate owns a 100% working interest in Well No. 1, a 50% carried working interest in Well No. 2, and a 22.5% before payout and 35.0% after payout interest in Well No.3.
+Partipation: The Adobe Estate owns a 100% working interest in Well No. 1, a 50% carried working interest in Well No. 2, and a 22.5% before payout and 35.0% after payout interest in Well No.3.
 The Adobe Estate consists of several classes of creditors that are owed approximately $8.0MM.
 Adobe Energy, Inc. is the debtor.
 It is anticipated that after closing, ENA and Hanson will jointly negotiate to purchase some or all of the claims from the various parties in the Adobe Estate.